-The company operates a defined contribution pension scheme for its employees.
+The company operated a defined contribution pension scheme for its employees.
 The assets of the scheme are held separately from those of the company in an independently administered fund.
-The charge to the income statement of £45,495 (2017: £50,670) represents the contributions payable to the pension scheme in respect of the accounting year.
+The charge to the income statement of £42,147 (2018: £45,495) represents the contributions payable to the pension scheme in respect of the accounting year.

-Any outstanding or prepaid contributions are borne by FIS Systems Limited which is the group operator for the scheme.
+During the year, any outstanding or prepaid contributions were borne by FIS Systems Limited which was the group operator for the scheme.